-- 2 cardioid mics of the same make and model, at 90-135 degrees to each other
+- 2 cardioid mics of the same make and model are used, at 90-130 degrees to each other

-- generates stereo image from amplitude difference, not timing differences
+- Generates a stereo image from amplitude and SPL differences, not timing differences

 - 2 omnidirectional mics of the same make and model, 3-10 feet apart

-- time difference and level difference between the two mics generates stereo image
+- Time differences and level differences between the two mics generate the stereo image

-- brings out the sound of the room
+- It brings out the sound of the room

-- can produce phase issues, which can cause problems in mono
+- It can produce phase issues, which can cause problems in mono

-- uses a cardioid mic facing forwards, and a bidirectional mic facing sideways
+- You use a cardioid mic facing forwards, and a bidirectional mic facing sideways

 To create the stereo image, you need an M/S decoder, or you can create one yourself using certain settings on the mixing desk: